Aetna modified CPB 0429 covering bathroom and toilet equipment and supplies, effective January 11, 2026. Here's what changes for billing teams.

 #Covered Indication

-3Face-to-face exam by the treating physician within six months of the Standard Written Order (SWO).
+3The member had a face-to-face examination by the treating physician within six months of the Standard Written Order (SWO).

 + 3 more indications